 test.lua script has taken effect.

-Supported callback functions and parameter type: emqx-web-hook - README.md
+Supported callback functions and parameter type: emqx-lua-hook - README.md

 Load the specified Lua script: